ln-komandur/ESP32/i2c_daisy_chain/README.md

  	4. uses some rudimentary logic to handle __debouncing key strokes__ by deciphering the key pressed as soon as and only after an interrupt has occured.
 After the key has been deciphered, the next interrupt is processed.
   	5. reads which key is pressed by masking the keypad's rows and columns
 8. Writes to an LCD1602
-	1. At LCD Address = __0x27__ _// The same as 0x4E>>1_
+	1. At LCD_SLAVE_ADDR = __0x27__ _// The same as 0x4E>>1_
-	2. Writes a standard text on the first line
+	2. Displays an incremental counter on the first line
- 	3. Writes the key strokes pressed on the second line
+ 	3. Displays the last key pressed on the second line

 ## The 3 devices in this project

+The 3 devices in this project implement and help learn the following capabilities of the __ESP32__ and __esp-idf__ to use in other use cases involving _tasks_, _queues_ , and _interrupts_.

 1. A string of LED lights is connected to a PCF8574 IO Expander.
-The code that runs this device
+The code in `a_byte_of_LEDs.c` that runs this device
-	1. runs an independent task which does not take any interrupts or uses any queues
+	1. runs an independent task `void blink_LEDs_Task(void *params)` which does not take any interrupts or uses any queues
- 	1. to blink the LEDs at a certain frequency, the independent task does not use delay, wait or sleep.
-It instead compares the timestamp from the last blink to change the (new) byte to be written on to the LED.
+ 	1. to blink the LEDs at a certain frequency, `void blink_LEDs_Task(void *params)` does not use `delay`, `wait` or `sleep`.
+It instead computes the `time elapsed` from the last blink and decides to change the (new) byte to be written on to the LED and blink.
-1. A 1602 LCD (16 characters on 2 rows) which has an inbuilt PCF8574 IO Expander.
-The code that runs this device runs 2 tasks and 1 queue (which it shares with the keypad)
+1. A 1602 LCD (16 characters on 2 rows) which has an inbuilt _PCF8574 IO Expander_.
+The code that runs this device in `i2c_LCD.c` runs 2 tasks, one of which that depends on 1 queue (which is shares with the keypad)
-	1. An independent task that counts from 0 to 255 and displays it on the 1st row of the LCD.
+	1. The first one is an independent task `void LCD_Counter_Task(void *params)` that counts from 0 to 255 and displays it on the 1st row of the LCD.
 It uses `vTaskDelay()` to increment the counter
- 	1. Another task that picks a key input on the keypad from a common queue and displays it on the 2nd row of the LCD.
+ 	1. The second task `void LCD_Queue_Receiver_Task(void *params)` picks a key input on the keypad from a common queue (`keyQueue`) and displays it on the 2nd row of the LCD.
-1. A passive (has no power of its own) membrane keypad that uses the interrupt pin on the PCF8574 IO Expander.
-The code that runs this device
+1. A passive (does not need power supplied to it) membrane keypad that uses the interrupt pin on the _PCF8574 IO Expander_.
+The code in `i2c-matrix-keypad.c` that runs this device
-	1. Uses 2 queues
+	1. uses 2 queues
- 		1. One interrupt queue to detect and record interrupts (triggered by key presses)
+ 		1. One interrupt queue `interruptQueue` to detect and record interrupts (triggered by key presses)
+	   	1. One key queue `keyQueue` into which the detected key press is put in and shared with the LCD task for picking up the key
-     		1. One task to monitor the interrupt queue
+     	1. runs one task `void Key_Ctrl_Task(void *params)` to monitor the interrupt queue `interruptQueue`
-     		1. Functions to detect the key pressed after the interrupt.
-They use masking bytes to detect the row and columns pressed
+     		1. Many functions to detect the key press that caused the interrupt.
+They use masking bytes to detect the row and columns that intersect at the key pressed in the keypad
-		1. One key queue into which the detected key press is put in, which it shares with the LCD

 ### References and courtesy credits